Mingcong Pan

 University of Wisconsin–Madison

-I study the political economy of elite politics and public opinion in authoritarian regimes, with a regional focus on China.
-My first research agenda concerns how power is divided among political actors in authoritarian regimes and its impact on governance quality.
-My second research agenda is devoted to systematically quantifying political preferences under authoritarianism, overcoming issues such as preference falsification, and understanding their implications for stability and changes in authoritarian regimes.
+I am a comparative political economist and applied methodologist with a focus on China.
+My recent research centers on elite politics and public opinion in authoritarian settings.
+One agenda examines how power is divided among political actors in authoritarian regimes and its consequences for governance quality.
+Another investigates the systematic measurement of political preferences under authoritarianism — addressing challenges such as preference falsification — and their implications for regime stability and changes.

-Before coming to the University of Wisconsin, I received my MSc in economics from the London School of Economics and my BA in economics and finance from the University of Hong Kong.
+Before Wisconsin, I received my MSc in economics from the London School of Economics and my BA in economics and finance from the University of Hong Kong.
 In AY 2023-24, I was a predoctoral visiting scholar in the Department of Political Science at Columbia University.

 My name is pronounced /Ming-Tsong Pan/.
 You can find my CV here.